What is the Student Assistance Program (SAP)?

-On the New Directions website, you can take confidential screenings for mental health and alcohol problems. through the SAP's "Ask a Counselor" service, you can have questions answered via email.
-New Directions also provides wellness seminars on campus and online on a periodic basis.
-Topics include: stress management, life balance, goal setting, life coaching, and more.
+On the New Directions website, you can take confidential screenings for mental health and alcohol problems.
+Through the SAP’s “Ask a Counselor” service, you can have questions answered via email.
+New Directions also periodically provides wellness seminars on campus and online.
+Topics include stress management, life balance, goal setting, life coaching, and more.

 How can I get more information?

 Call us at 419-529-9941 or 888-805-1561 to ask any questions.